wallarm/product-documentation/docs/latest/api-discovery/exploring.md

 * Parameter name and the part of request this parameter belongs to
 * Information about parameter changes (new, unused)
-* Presence and type of sensitive data (PII) transmitted by this parameter, including:
+* Presence and type of sensitive data transmitted by this parameter, including:

     * Technical data like IP and MAC addresses
     * Login credentials like secret keys and passwords